Scene it? — Mobile Games

 I created six apps in total:

-Each title had its own personality, but all were built on the same design foundation — allowing the brand to expand without fragmenting.
+Each title had its own personality, while sharing a common design foundation that allowed the brand to expand without fragmenting.

 Horror title screens — tone, layout, and interaction designed for mobile play